1. About dosulepin

 How does it compare with other antidepressants?

-Dosulepin doesn't work any better or worse than other antidepressants, though sometimes people respond better to one antidepressant than another.
+Dosulepin does not work any better or worse than other antidepressants, though sometimes people respond better to one antidepressant than another.

 But it's not often prescribed now because there's a greater risk of serious heart problems if you're taking a higher dose.